Hepaul7/Clash-Royale-Matchup-Predictor/README.md

 ### Assumptions:
 There are a few assumptions I am making:
   - ~~Both players have the same knowledge on the game (eg. card interactions)~~ Okay, after some playing around, I have to include the players experience with the game as a factor to consider.
-  - ~~Players do not make "stupid" mistakes~~ Not true, even our training data does not gurantee this
+  - ~~Players do not make "stupid" mistakes~~ Not true, even our training data does not guarantee this
   - ~~There aren't any "broken" cards~~ With the new update, evolutions, there are very broken cards, and I think they're reflected in the data.
 (This entire point kinda makes the game not fair)